-On the way back to the water taxi, John stopped in town at a fruit and vegetable tienda, obviously belonging to a friend or relative, but we were pleased with the selection, and the prices were good.
-I returned to the boat with a pineapple, a papaya, cucumbers, and tomatoes.
+On the way back to the water taxi, John stopped in town at a fruit and vegetable tienda, obviously belonging to a friend or relative, but we were pleased with the selection and the prices.
+Norm returned to the boat with a pineapple, a papaya, cucumbers, and tomatoes.

 We decided to break our trip from Placencia to Livingston into two short days.
-We definitely wanted to arrive in Livingston in the morning and get up the river.
+We definitely wanted to arrive in Livingston in the morning and get upriver.
 Livingston is not a safe place to stay.
 High tide was at 7 am, and we crossed a couple of hours later.
-We were the last boat for the day, joining about a 1/2 dozen boats already at anchor while clearing into Guatemala.
-We arrived in time to catch Raul, the agent who helps with clearing in or out, and the entourage of officials while they were still out boarding the boats, which is the beginning of the process.
-We only had the anchor down about 15 minutes before Raul, the Port Captain, immigration, customs, and the medical officer (in scrubs) came aboard.
+We were the last boat for the day, joining about a 1/2 dozen boats already at anchor as we cleared into Guatemala.
+We arrived in time to catch Raul, the agent who helps with clearing in or out, and the entourage of officials while they were still on board the boats, which is the beginning of the process.
+We had the anchor down for only about 15 minutes before Raul, the Port Captain, immigration, customs, and the medical officer (in scrubs) came aboard.
 They all gathered in the cockpit, where we presented our papers and answered their questions.
 They all spoke English and were very friendly and professional.
 After about 10 minutes, they were on their way, and we were left with a map and an 11:30 appointment at Raul's office to pick up our completed paperwork and pay our fees.

-We had our first experience ever with boat boys when arriving at the government dock in our dinghy.
-Not really, boys, or at least not young boys, they will look after your boat while away in town.
+We had our first-ever experience with boat boys when we arrived at the government dock in our dinghy.
+Not really, boys, or at least not young boys, they will look after your boat while you're away in town.
 It is recommended to pay this small expense in Livingston.
 Well, our first experience was not pleasant.
 They were all clamoring for our business, and we chose a young man who appeared to be trustworthy.
 A guy we didn't choose felt cheated, and a pretty good shouting match broke out.
 We could not shake the rejected guy, and he followed us to the bank, constantly still arguing his case.
-He even went into the bank with me, and I sent him back outside.
-Coming out, I gave him Q20 to go away, and that worked.
+He even went into the bank with Norm, but he sent him back outside.
+Coming out, he gave him Q20 to go away, and that worked.
 1 USD = 7.88 quetzales.
 We walked around town while killing time before our appointment, but the heat was just too much, so we found a restaurant, ordered drinks, and watched the activity from our shady spot.

 We had Raul also process our boat extension.
 The initial boat permit is for three months, but it can be extended for an additional year.
 We will fly back to the United States in June, so we paid Raul the extension fees and signed the application, and he will forward the extended permit to Monkey Bay Marina when it arrives.